Troubled oil company Tamarind Taranaki placed in liquidation

 At 9.42am John Fisk of PwC was appointed receiver of Tamarind.
 Fisk has handled many of New Zealand's high profile corporate collapses.

-The company was then placed in liquidation, with Borrelli Walsh, which had been acting as administrators, appointed.
+The company was then placed in liquidation, with Borrelli Walsh, which had been acting as administrators, appointed, two people said.